Saving the Iconic Florida Orange

 Our volunteers can help breathe life back into abandoned citrus groves, nursing them back to health with sustainable farming practices.
 We conduct research to learn about combatting diseases threatening the trees.
 And when prime land is at risk of being lost forever, we look to step in to acquire new acreage for planting vibrant groves that will feed future generations.

 But that’s not all.
-We advocate for research and education, determined to keep Florida’s citrus industry thriving for years to come.
+We advocate for small citrus farmers, determined to keep Florida’s citrus industry thriving for years to come.

 Every contribution helps us restore groves, advance research, promote education, fight disease, and protect Florida’s citrus heritage.
 Join us—because saving Florida oranges is about more than just fruit, it’s about preserving a piece of Florida’s heart.